programmfabrik/fylr-install/customization/restore-easydb5.md

   * example: http://fylr.example.com/inspect/backup/

-2. Fill in the paragraph `Create backup [...] via API` there.
+2. Fill in the form fields of the paragraph `Create backup [...] via API` there.
 Use URL and login of an easydb 5.
 Make sure `OAuth2` is not selected, as easydb5 does not know OAuth.
 Click the button `backup`.

 ## Restore into fylr

-Fill in the paragraph `Restore backup [...] via API`.
+Fill in the form fields of the paragraph `Restore backup [...] via API`.
 This time with URL and login of fylr.

   * This will delete the data in fylr.
 And the data model.

   * Make sure `OAuth2` is selected, it is mandatory for fylr.
-    * OAuth2 credentials are configured in fylr.yml, example:
+    * OAuth2 credentials are configured in fylr.yml.
+To look them up in fylr config search something like ... :

 ```
 fylr: